GitVivianSo/Qi-Samples/Basic/JavaScript/NodeJs/readme.rst

-In the sample, the behavior is updated to discrete, meaning that if an index does not correspond to a real value in the stream then ``null`` is returned by the Qi Service.
+In the sample, the behavior is updated to discrete, meaning that if an index does not correspond to a real value in the stream then ``null`` is returned by the Sds Service.
 The following shows how this is done in the
 code:

 .. code:: javascript

-        var behavior = new qiObjs.QiBehavior({"Mode": qiObjs.qiStreamMode.StepWiseContinuousLeading;});
+        var behavior = new qiObjs.SdsBehavior({"Mode": qiObjs.qiStreamMode.StepWiseContinuousLeading;});
         behavior.Id = "evtStreamStepLeading";
 		sampleBehavior.ExtrapolationMode = qiObjs.qiBoundaryType.Continuous;
         ...